micheles/papers/PITCHME.md

   user-contributed
 - profiling is essential to find bottlenecks like duplicated operations in inner loops, but I do that 1-2 times per year
-- what makes the difference is using the right library (i.e. *scipy.spatial.distance*)
-- *and* using the right architecture
+- what really makes the difference is using the right library *and* using the right architecture / data structures

 ---